jpilla/aws-rag-pipeline/README.md

 ### Local Development Philosophy

-This project demonstrates a local development approach that prioritizes working with **real cloud infrastructure** rather than local mocks (like LocalStack[²](#footnotes)).
+This project uses a local development approach that prioritizes working with **real cloud infrastructure** rather than local mocks[³](#footnote-3).
 Here's the reasoning:

-- **CDK makes deploying to real environments trivial** - With infrastructure as code, spinning up a real AWS environment is quick and reliable
+- **CDK makes deploying to real environments trivial** - With infrastructure as code, spinning up a real AWS environment is quick and reliable.
+Initial creation of everything takes around 15 minutes, but updates (like deploying new ECS tasks or Lambda functions) happen very quickly—just a couple minutes.
-- **Testing against real infrastructure is fast** - Modern AWS services (RDS, SQS, Lambda) have low latency, and the feedback loop is actually quite good
+- **Testing against real infrastructure is fast** - Modern AWS services (RDS, SQS, Lambda) have low latency, and the feedback loop is actually quite good.
-- **Fewer surprises in production** - What you develop against is what runs in production
+- **Fewer surprises in production** - What you develop against is what runs in production.

 **The Tradeoff:**
-- For local development, you tunnel into the **real database**[³](#footnotes) via SSM Session Manager (see below)
+- For local development, you tunnel into the **real database** via SSM Session Manager (see below).
+The local API connects to the actual RDS instance through this tunnel.
-- The local API can make requests, but the Lambda must be tested separately[⁴](#footnotes) by providing an SQS message payload
+- The local API can send messages to SQS, but the Lambda consumer must be tested separately by providing an SQS message payload directly (see Lambda Development section).
-- This means you can't do a full end-to-end test when running locally - it's a conscious tradeoff for simplicity
+- This means you can't run a full end-to-end test entirely on your local machine—it's a conscious tradeoff for simplicity.
+The approach is to test each piece independently during local development, and run end-to-end tests where everything is deployed in real AWS.

-If you prefer local-first development with mocks, this might not be the approach for you.
-But for learning cloud-native patterns, I've found this to be the most effective.

 ### Local Development